About Lac du Flambeau Business Development Corporation

 President: Nicole Chapman-Reynolds

-Upon returning to Lac du Flambeau, she worked for the Chippewa Housing Authority quickly mastering both the Rural Development and LIHTC programs and responsible for all 112 units utilizing both programs.
-She was integral to development of a LIHTC later awarded over $4.5 million in credits.
+Upon returning to Lac du Flambeau, she worked for the Chippewa Housing Authority and quickly mastered both the Rural Development and LIHTC programs.
+She was responsible for all 112 units utilizing both programs.
+She was integral to development of a LIHTC and later awarded over $4.5 million in credits.

-Today she works for the Tribal Roads Department, and is very familiar with the transportation industry and every project and contract the Department takes on.
+Today, she works for the Tribal Roads Department and is very familiar with the transportation industry and every project and contract the department takes on.
 She holds BS degrees in Psychology and General Science from the University of Maryland University College.
-She is completely her Masters in Management, her MBA , and a MA at the University of MN, Duluth in the Tribal Administration & Governance Cohort.
+She is completing her Masters in Management, her MBA and a MA at the University of Minnesota-Duluth in the Tribal Administration & Governance Cohort.

 Vice President: Edmund Peterson